somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * All remaining Fundamental Laws are formed by composition of these dualities.

-* This is how Ramanjuan and other geniuses "generate Laws out of nowhere".
+* This is how Ramanjuan and other geniuses "generate Laws out of nowhere"- anything we see are forms of numbers interacting with each other.
+All equations aree pictures of Phase Diagrams and all of these are generated out of Identity.
 English and Art are more Integral than Mathematics but the same applies there too.
 The Classics are all Fundamental Laws which exhibit symmetry.
 Diamond (symmetric) is hence the most rigid material.

 * All of us are Dual forms of each other.
 Recognizing each other composes us together to form an Integral.